Backstage with our Marketing Manager

 What are some of your favourite concert memories from your time at QSO?

 There have been so many highlights!
 My absolute favourite would have to Cinematic in 2019.
 We performed music from blockbuster movies and drew a diverse crowd – many of whom hadn’t seen us perform before.
-I had a dream to dress all our musicians in movie themed costumes, and to my utter delight they all embraced the idea.
-When I took my seat I got such a buzz seeing a colourful array of movie characters ready to perform – from Chewbacca to Captain America, Mrs Incredible to Dumbledore.
+I had a vision to dress all our musicians in movie themed costumes, and to my utter delight they all embraced the idea.
+When I took my seat I got such a buzz seeing a colourful array of movie characters ready to perform – from Chewbacca to Captain America, Gandalf to The Incredibles.
 The atmosphere in the hall was amazing and the show was so much fun.

 My other favourites would have to be our 2018 Bernstein showcase to celebrate his 100th birthday, and seeing Ray Chen perform solo Bach last year.
 You could have heard a pin drop in the concert hall, everyone was so mesmerised by his playing.